instrumentisto/rust-incubator/3_ecosystem/3_8_log/README.md

 1. Global main `app.log` logger which prints all its logs to `STDOUT`, but `WARN` level (and higher) logs to `STDERR`.
 2. Local `access.log` logger which writes all its logs to `access.log` file.

-All logs should be structured and logged in a JSON format, and have time field with nanoseconds ([RFC3339] formatted).
+All logs should be structured and logged in a JSON format, and have time field with nanoseconds ([RFC 3339] formatted).

 Examples:
 ```json